Mocap-2-to-3: Multi-view Lifting for Monocular Motion Recovery with 2D Pretraining: Abstract

 \section{Abstract}

-Recovering absolute human motion from monocular inputs is challenging due to two main issues.
-First, existing methods depend on 3D training data collected from limited environments, constraining out-of-distribution generalization.
-The second issue is the difficulty of estimating metric-scale poses from monocular input.
-To address these challenges, we introduce \textbf{Mocap-2-to-3}, a novel framework that performs multi-view lifting from monocular input by leveraging 2D data pre-training, enabling the reconstruction of metrically accurate 3D motions with absolute positions.
-To leverage abundant 2D data, we decompose complex 3D motion into multi-view syntheses.
-We first pretrain a single-view diffusion model on extensive 2D datasets, then fine-tune a multi-view model using public 3D data to enable view-consistent motion generation from monocular input, allowing the model to acquire \textbf{action priors and diversity through 2D data}.
-Furthermore, to recover absolute poses, we propose a novel human motion representation that decouples the learning of local pose and global movements, while encoding geometric priors of the ground to accelerate convergence.
-This enables progressive recovery of motion in absolute space during inference.
-Experimental results on in-the-wild benchmarks demonstrate that our method surpasses state-of-the-art approaches in both camera-space motion realism and world-grounded human positioning, while exhibiting superior generalization capability.
+Human motion recovery for real-world interaction demands both precise action details and metric-scale trajectories.
+Recovering absolute human pose from monocular input presents a viable solution, but faces two main challenges: (1) models' reliance on 3D training data from constrained environments limits their out-of-distribution generalization ; and (2) the inherent difficulty of estimating metric-scale poses from monocular observations.
+This paper introduces \textbf{Mocap-2-to-3}, a novel framework that differs from prior HMR methods by recovering absolute poses from monocular input and leveraging abundant 2D data to enhance 3D motion recovery.
+To effectively utilize the action \textbf{priors and diversity} in large-scale 2D datasets, we reformulate 3D motion as a multi-view synthesis process and divide the training into two stages: a single-view diffusion model is first pre-trained on extensive 2D data, followed by multi-view fine-tuning on 3D data, thus achieving a combination of strong priors and geometric constraints.
+Furthermore, to recover absolute poses, we introduce a novel human motion representation that decouples the learning of local pose and global movements, while encoding ground geometric priors to accelerate convergence, thereby yielding more precise positioning in the physical world.
+Experiments on in-the-wild benchmarks show that our method outperforms state-of-the-art approaches in both camera-space motion realism and world-grounded human positioning, while exhibiting strong generalization capability.